 There are several financial and emotional benefits to a well-crafted and discussed prenuptial agreement.
 It is a contract that can define the rights and responsibilities of spouses to assets and debts.
 This can help each spouse feel more financially secure in their marriage.
 If a marital agreement is not well done, then it can be unenforceable or even cause financial hardship for a spouse.
-It is crucial that a Tulsa prenuptial agreement attorney provides legal support to prevent this.
+It is crucial that a Tulsa, OK prenuptial agreement attorney provides legal support to prevent this.

 It’s important to be aware of certain red flags when you are presented with a prenuptial agreement.
 Even if it is not the intention of your spouse or fiancé to create an unfair agreement, mistakes can still be made.
 An effective prenuptial agreement is one that couples create together and spurs important financial discussions.
 Understanding the warning signs of a potentially unfair or unenforceable premarital agreement can stop you from agreeing to an unfair contract.